Manitoba Justice: Statutes

 On behalf of the province, Manitoba's Department of Justice administers and enforces more than 100 provincial statutes relating to civil law, correctional services, and court administration, among others.
 Consolidated Acts that Manitoba Justice has been responsible for include, among others, The Human Rights Code (1987–88); The Liquor, Gaming and Cannabis Control Act (2013), formerly The Liquor Control Act; The Child Custody Enforcement Act (1987); The Justice for Victims of Child Pornography Act (2011); The Manitoba Public Insurance Corporation Act; and The Victims' Bill of Rights (1998), formerly The Victims' Rights Act.

-Under the Canadian Constitution Act of 1867, Manitoba Justice is also responsible for such federal legislation as the Criminal Code and the Youth Criminal Justice Act.
+Under the Canadian Constitution Act of 1867, Manitoba Justice is also responsible for prosecuting cases under the Criminal Code and the Youth Criminal Justice Act.

 Courts Division

 The Courts Division of the Department facilitates court services throughout Manitoba and is overseen by Assistant Deputy Minister Suzanne Gervais (2019/20).
 The three courts of Manitoba are: